mysql/mysql-utilities/doc/man/mysqldbimport.rst

 utility enables you to import the object definitions, the data, or both.

+If an object exists on the destination server with the same name as an imported object, it is dropped first before importing the new object.

 You can also skip objects by type using the :option:`--skip` option with a list of the objects to skip.
 This enables you to extract a and listing the objects to skip.
 This enables you to extract a